FadyAmir223/spotify/README.md

   than taking the same 2s of sending high qulatiy image to the server to be procesed, then check on the server whether the image has the right size, format and dimentions

+### css obfuscation
+to reduce the size of style file shipped to the client (inspired by medium)

 ## TODO:
-- production issues
+- show selected playlist
-- download song
+- disalbe forward/back if one song available

 - video
 - vercel version

 - traefik config
+- CI/CD for docker build and push

+- download song
 - payment